StarbirdTech/AI-Blueprints/ngc-integration/vacation-recommendation-with-bert/README.md

 9. Click **Get Recommendations** to view the results.

-### Step 3: Launh the Streamlit UI
+### Step 3: Launch the Streamlit UI
 1. To launch the Streamlit UI, follow the instructions in the README file located in the demo/streamlit-webapp folder.
-2. Navigate to the shown URL and view the vacation recommendation
+2. Navigate to the shown URL and view the vacation recommendation.

 ### Successful Demonstration of the User Interface